GiuliaLanzillotta/giulias_blog/docs/_posts/2020-04-30-about-deep-work.md

 #### Forget efficiency, embrace boredom.
+This is "rule" number 2, and it is the subject of a whole chapter in the book (chapter 2, part 2). <br>
-This is the lesson (or rule, as he defines it) that Cal Newport conveys throughout a chapter.
-It tackles the current limit of your concentration abilities together with your desire for distraction, and suggests a few strategies that can help the reader rewire his brain to a configuration better suited to staying on task.<br> *Productive meditation, distraction breaks, hard deadlines for focused tasks* are some examples of the strategies suggested by Cal Newport to "*strengthen your distraction-resisting muscles*", and "*improve your ability to think deeply*".
-I will not cover them in detail now, but I would like to spend a few words on the core concept: embracing boredom.
+The chapter dwells on ways to push the limit of your concentration, proposing a few strategies that can help the reader rewire his brain to a configuration better suited for staying on task. <br>
+*Productive meditation, distraction breaks, hard deadlines for focused tasks* are some examples of the suggestions to "*strengthen your distraction-resisting muscles*", and "*improve your ability to think deeply*".
+This is not what I will cover now though, as I would like to spend the last words in this section on the core concept: embracing boredom.

-When later today you will find yourself free from your daily business try to notice where your mind goes, what it craves, how instinctively it tries to avoid boredom.
-And if you manage to become aware of this automatic process, try to fight it by simply doing nothing.
-Again, embrace boredom.<br>
+When later today you will find yourself free from your daily business try to notice where your mind goes.
+Instinctively your attention will be drawn to any stimulus in your environment in order to escape boredom.
+Even knowing it, you will give in to this instinct without even noticing.
+However, not all hope is lost, as to gain control of our attention simply takes practice.
+Once aware of this automatic process, just try to fight it by simply not reacting to the stimulus: do nothing. *Embrace boredom*.

 What Newport is saying here should seem counter-intuitive to those of us accustomed to the breaks-averse, the work-until-you-pass-out approach.
-The shift in perspective is radical: to be more productive you should do less!
+The shift in perspective is radical: **to be more productive you should do less**.<br>
 Instead of banning breaks from your workday you should plan them.
 Vacancy is glorified, not vilified.
-Instead of chasing efficiency with some kind of schedule *horror vacui*, we should dig holes in our routines as the most powerful weapon against shallowness is pure emptiness.
-The right anthem therefore is not "*more,more,more*", but "*less, less, less*"...
+Instead of chasing efficiency with some kind of schedule *horror vacui* we should be digging holes in our routines, as <mark>the most powerful weapon against shallowness is pure emptiness</mark>. <br>

-Implementation side-note:
+The right anthem therefore is not "*more, more, more*", but "*less, less, less*"...

-Here talk about sport as a vacuum producer.<br>
+side-note: Here talk about sport as a vacuum producer?<br>

 <!--